Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 As we begin to move forward, learn and grow as a community, we must do so in an organized manner.
 During the past few weeks, the City of Lawrenceville has worked to accommodate those wanting to express their emotions through impromptu marches and gatherings in the City.
 In order to protect the safety of participants, visitors and citizens, it is time for us to return to our normal operations regarding public gatherings.
 Therefore, from this day forward, demonstrations and/or any organized public events must go through the standard approval process as set forth by City ordinance.
 The City of Lawrenceville’s Parades and Assemblies Ordinance was designed with public safety in mind, but also allows citizens’ voices to be heard by the general public.
 Following the standard approval process will also ensure the proper allocation of city resources.
-Interested parties may download the Public Assembly Application or contact the Community Relations Department at 678.407.6653.
+Interested parties may download the Public Assembly Application or contact the Planning and Development Department at 678.407.6588.

 As the primary law enforcement agency for those who live and work in the City of Lawrenceville, it is our duty to protect all citizens equally.
 With that responsibility comes the task of enforcing laws while giving public voice to our citizens.
 To properly maintain this balance, we will continue to enforce state laws like Pedestrian in the Roadway (OCGA 40-6-96) and Illegal Stopping in the Roadway (OCGA 40-6-203).
 While these acts are not only dangerous to the general public, they are also a danger to those involved in demonstrations.